El Carnaval de Barranquilla is the best party in Colombia!

 El Carnaval de Barranquilla

 Emil bought our palco (bleacher) tickets well in advance, so we had that covered.
-And in November I bought our plane tickets to Santa Marta.

 The Carnaval de Barranquilla Parades